-Here at Science World, we are proud to work with artists who are interested in and inspired by science.
-This inspiration is easily seen in Expanding Universe by Woonam Kim, an interactive installation that is now on display in the first floor atrium.
-To create Expanding Universe, Kim explored the integration of art and technology, experimenting with augmented reality and mixed reality to create the piece.
+To create Expanding Universe, Woonam Kim explored the integration of art and technology, experimenting with augmented reality and mixed reality to create the piece.

-Kim is an associate professor at Emily Carr University of Art + Design (ECUAD) who previously worked in the visual effects and game industry in various roles at renowned studios such as Industrial Light and Magic (San Francisco), Digital Domain (Vancouver), and Microsoft Game Studios (Seattle).
+Kim is an associate professor at Emily Carr University of Art + Design (ECUAD).
+With a background in the visual effects and game industry, she has held various roles at renown studios such as Industrial Light and Magic (San Francisco), Digital Domain (Vancouver), and Microsoft Game Studios (Seattle).
 Kim was the lead layout artist at Digital Domain, and his visual effects credits include Star Wars: Episode III, War of the Worlds, Pirates of the Caribbean: Dead Man's Chest, Transformers: Dark of the Moon, Thor, and Ender's Game.
-We sat down with Kim to learn a bit more about his artistic process.

 What inspired you to instigate this art project?